Monument record 1160/13/1 - All Saints Church (original medieval building)

 Full Description

-{1}Originally cruciform structure with aisled chancel & central tower & north & south transepts & clearstoried nave with north & south aisles; oldest parts appear to have dated from C12th; destruction of medieval fabric by fire of 1675 so complete that only tower & small crypt below chancel survived & were incorporated within present structure; present church stands on site of medieval chancel; rest of church west of tower completely destroyed; no authentic drawings of medieval church been found; in description of 1675 by Henry Lee old chancel described as very large & church itself as large as cathedral; church had 3 aisles; in 1534-5 middle roof was made & raised "high & lofty"; chapel erected in 1539 by mayor; also old strong building adjoining south side of chancel in which were stairs to crypt; no evidence has been found of pre-Conquest work; grant from Bishop of Lincoln in 1232 suggests considerable building works at this time; variety of alterations undertaken in C14th; existing crypt dated to early C14th & upper part of tower seems to be very little later; church fabric recorded as being in great decay from 1595; lower part of surviving tower incorporates much C12th masonry; tower 12ft.11in.
-Square internally; more details given of tower; crypt lies under western part of present chancel & extends about 4ft below nave; originally 22ft.10in square internally & about 14ft high; now houses heating aparatus & has been considerably altered over time;
+In a description of 1675 by Henry Lee the old chancel was described as very large and the church itself as large as cathedral.
+The church had 3 aisles.
+In 1534-5, the middle roof was made & raised "high & lofty".
+A chapel was erected in 1539 by the mayor.
+There was also an old strong building adjoining the south side of chancel in which were stairs to crypt.
+No evidence has been found of pre-Conquest work.
+A grant from the Bishop of Lincoln in 1232 suggests considerable building works at this time.
+There was a variety of alterations undertaken in C14th; the existing crypt dated to early C14th & upper part of tower seems to be very little later.
+The church fabric was recorded as being in great decay from 1595.
+The lower part of surviving tower incorporates much C12th masonry and is 12ft.11in. square internally [more details given of tower in text].
+The crypt lies under the western part of the present chancel & extends about 4ft below nave.
+It was originally 22ft.10in square internally and about 14ft high; it now houses heating aparatus & has been considerably altered over time.

 {9} Features; 1975; George Row; GPO trenches; large blocks of ironstone; poss foundations of pre-1675 church of All Saints;